MicrosoftDocs/sdk-api/sdk-api-src/content/audioengineextensionapo/nn-audioengineextensionapo-iaudioprocessingobjectnotifications2.md

 title: IAudioProcessingObjectNotifications2
 ms.date: 02/28/2023
 targetos: Windows
 description: Implemented by clients to register for and receive common audio-related notifications for APO endpoint and system effect notifications.
-This interface adds the ability to determine the notifications types supported on the current device.
+This interface adds the ability to determine the notifications types supported on the on the version of Windows running on the current device.
 prerelease: false
 req.assembly:
 req.construct-type: iface